-Looking for more ways to earn income from your investments now that volatility is rearing its ugly head on Wall Street again?
+Looking for more ways to earn income from your investments in the midst of this frustratingly volatile stretch for the stock market?
 Try investing in a business development company.

 Business development companies (a.k.a.
 BDCs) are similar to venture capital funds, except that they are publicly traded on stock exchanges so that anyone—not just millionaires—can invest in them.
 They provide financing to small- and mid-size companies that are often underserved by banks and other traditional lenders.
 Often this financing includes “mezzanine loans” that pay high interest rates and come with or can be converted into equity in the target company.